Inventory and Management of Assets

 In most cases, you can leave title to personal property (if any) in the name of the person who died until you are ready to transfer it to the right persons.
 You can also leave personal property with the real property or with the rightful heir or beneficiary, if convenient.
 For more information on changing the title of personal property, see Transferring Assets.

 Yes, if the property has so little value that it does not benefit the estate.
 For example, you can give away or throw out old furniture, clothing or household items in poor shape.
-But you can only donate valuable items to charity, such as expensive paintings or jewelry, if the person who died pledged to do this in writing before his or her death.
+But you can only donate valuable items to charity, such as expensive paintings or jewelry, if the person who died pledged to do this in writing before their death.

 If you find new property or need to change something on the original Inventory, you must prepare a "supplementary inventory."
 You must send the supplementary inventory to those persons who received the original Inventory and file it with the court if you filed the original with the court.